 When I was looking for an example to illustrate the point for this post I realized that I didn’t have many for the simple reason that the drops usually ruined the photo, so I delete them.
+In other words, they’re instantly rejects.
 But here’s a quick example of what I mean from a recent trip kayaking in the Arctic.
 The camera was mounted on the front of the kayak, so most of the time it was out of the water, but there was no way to avoid it getting splashed pretty regularly.

 Here’s another that was taken with a different camera but illustrates the same problem:

 There are several different strategies to tackling this problem–more on that below.
 But I’ve recently been trying out XClear’s hydrophobic lens protectors.

 They’re not really filters, as such.
 They’re much more like the kind of plastic film you might have used for a smartphone’s screen protector.
 But these do have one extra key feature: they’re treated to have water repellent properties so that the water beads easily and doesn’t pool in large drops on the lens.

 There are different bundles available.
 Some are cut for the HERO5 models; others are for the HERO4/3+/3 models.
 I’ve been using one on a HERO5 Black from the “Complete” kit, which includes a couple of filters for the front lens port as well as ones for the small LCD screen on the front and another for the large LCD screen on the back.